StarRocks/starrocks/docs/using_starrocks/catalog/hive_catalog.md

 If you use HDFS as the data storage system, configure your StarRocks cluster as follows:

 - (Optional) Set the username that is used to access your HDFS and Hive metastore.
-By default, StarRocks uses the username of the FE process to access your HDFS and Hive metastore.
-You can also set the username via the `HADOOP_USERNAME` parameter in the **be/conf/hadoop_env.sh** file of each BE and then restart each BE to make the parameter setting take effect.
+By default, StarRocks uses the username of the FE and BE processes to access your HDFS and Hive metastore.
+You can also set the username via the `HADOOP_USERNAME` parameter in the **fe/conf/hadoop_env.sh** file of each FE and the **be/conf/hadoop_env.sh** file of each BE.
+Then restart each BE to make the parameter setting take effect.

     > Note: You can set only one username for a StarRocks cluster.

 - When you query Hive data, the FEs and BEs use the HDFS client to access HDFS.
 In general, StarRocks starts the HDFS client using the default configurations.
 However, in the following cases, you need to configure your StarRocks cluster:
   - If your HDFS cluster runs in HA mode, add the **hdfs-site.xml** file of your HA cluster to the **$FE_HOME/conf path** of each FE and the **$BE_HOME/conf** path of each BE.
-  - If you configure View File System (ViewFs) to your HDFS cluster, add the **core-site.xml** file of your HDFS cluster to the **$FE_HOME/conf** path of each FE and the **$BE_HOME/conf** path of each BE**.**
+  - If you configure View File System (ViewFs) to your HDFS cluster, add the **core-site.xml** file of your HDFS cluster to the **$FE_HOME/conf** path of each FE and the **$BE_HOME/conf** path of each BE.

-- Configure the mapping between the host names and IP addresses of HDFS nodes under the **/etc/hosts** path.
-Otherwise, StarRocks may fail to access HDFS when you send a query.
+> Note: If an error (unknown host) occurs when you send a query, configure the mapping between the host names and IP addresses of HDFS nodes under the **/etc/hosts** path.

+### Kerberos authentication

+If  Kerberos authentication is enabled for your HDFS cluster or Hive metastore, configure your StarRocks cluster as follows:

+- Run the `kinit -kt keytab_path principal` command on each FE and each BE to obtain Ticket Granting Ticket (TGT) from Key Distribution Center (KDC).
+To run this command, you must have the permissions to access your HDFS cluster and Hive metastore.
+Note that accessing KDC with this command is time-sensitive.
+Therefore, you need to use the cron to run this command periodically.
+- Add `JAVA_OPTS="-Djava.security.krb5.conf=/etc/krb5.conf"` to the **$FE_HOME/conf/fe.conf** file of each FE and the **$BE_HOME/conf/be.conf** file of each BE. `/etc/krb5.conf` indicates the path of the **krb5.conf** file.
+You can modify the path based on your needs.

 ### Amazon S3